Odd spiral appears amid northern lights in Alaska night sky

 Photographers out for the northern lights show also posted their photos on social media.

-The rocket took off from Vandenberg Space Force Base in California Friday night with about 25 satellites as its payload.
+The rocket that took off from Vandenberg Space Force Base in California Friday night about 25 satellites as its payload.

 It was a polar launch, which made it visible over a large swath of Alaska.